Aurelio-Jose-Munoz-Rios/Network_Devices_Management_System/README.md

   - Switches
 - Manage routing entries associated with routers
 - Run analytical queries directly from the Python application
-- Work with a normalized relational database using foreign keys
+- Work with a normalized relational database using foreign keys.

 ## Tech stack